basic configuration

 Two different partitions in Thunar file manager Two different partitions in Thunar file manager

-Mount the boot partition, and open it.
-In there, you will create a file named config.toml.
-Open this file in your favourite text editor, and pay close attention to next steps.
+B. Add config.toml to the boot partition: Mount the boot partition and open it.
+In there, create a file named config.toml.
+Open this file in your favorite text editor, then pay close attention to the configuration recommendations described below.

 main.name = "pwnagotchi"